candeiasalexandre/candeiasalexandre.github.io/content/posts/an-ordinal-classification-loss-part_1.md

 This poses a challenge since even though the loss is capturing what we want, the gradients are not and that will make the updates on the model parameters unaware of the ordering structure.

-In the 2nd part of this blogpost, we will see how to solve this issue by introducing another type of regularisation that doesn’t have the non differential issue but still captures the ordering relationships of our classes.
+In the 2nd part of this blogpost we will see how to solve this issue by introducing another type of regularisation that doesn’t have the non differential issue but still captures the ordering relationships of our classes.

 **You can find the code used in this post [here](https://github.com/candeiasalexandre/ordinal-classification-loss/tree/main).**